AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/social/creating-a-poll/create-a-poll.md

    ![](assets/image2014-9-18-18-3a19-3a44.png)

-1. Quando tiver definido a miniatura, o título e a descrição de todas as entradas, clique em **Concluir**.
+1. Ao definir a miniatura, o título e a descrição de todas as entradas, clique em **Concluir**.

    ![](assets/image2014-9-18-18-3a19-3a50.png)